fudgebucket27/LoopNet/README.md

     );
 ```

-This will send 0.01 LRC to 0x991B6fE54d46e5e0CEEd38911cD4a8694bed386A with the memo 'LoopNet test', fees will be paid in LRC as well.

 ## Building from source
 ### Setup
 Clone this repo and download Visual Studio 2022 with .NET 7, then open the solution file